mntmn/interim/README.md

 1. Get the dependencies.
 For a (Linux-)hosted version, this is only GCC and SDL1 or SDL2 if you want windowed graphics.
 Sledge can also use /dev/fb0 instead if available on your platform.
 If you want to cross-compile for an ARM platform, get *arm-none-eabi-gcc* and *libnewlib-arm-none-eabi*.

+1b.
+For a hosted version on Mac OS X, you will need GNU binutils, which can be obtained via homebrew: ````brew install binutils````.
+You can also get SDL2 via homebrew.

 2. To build the hosted variant, cd to ````sledge```` and ````./build_x64.sh````.

 3. To cross-compile for bare metal, use ````./rpi2-build.sh````.
 This will create build/interim-arm.elf.